 - You are able to demonstrate through your application how you expect PFLP will assist you to be more effective in your responsibilities and in leading change relevant to national fisheries priorities.

-- To join the cohort 3 of Leadership for Effectiveness, you must be available to attend the two eight-week period online coursework and facilitated workshops scheduled fto commence in the week beginning 14 September 2020, and commit to completing workplace projects, online learning and coaching for a period of six months or more following the workshop.
+- To join the next cohorts of Leadership for Effectiveness, you must be available to attend the two eight-week period online coursework and facilitated workshops, and commit to completing workplace projects, online learning and coaching for a period of six months or more following the workshop.

 Once selected, if you are eligible, you can opt to enrol in one or two course credits towards selected UQ Business school postgraduate programs.
 More details can be provided.

 Express your interest to your Director / Permanent Secretary and complete any national internal application processes.
 If you are successful at the end of this process, then complete the application form and ensure the senior leadership of your agency or organisation endorses your application by completing the relevant portions of the application form.